-Everyone should have an official Last Will and Testament.
-It is the only way to ensure that your wishes are respected, rather than the court deciding on who gets what based on a few outdated parameters.
-Your children, for example, would not get anything from your estate if you have a surviving spouse or civil partner.
+Think you’re ready to write your own will?
+In short, everyone should have an official Last Will and Testament.
+It’s the only way to ensure estate receive proper management, rather than the court deciding on who gets what owing to a few outdated parameters.
+Your children, for example, wouldn’t get anything from your estate if you have a surviving spouse or civil partner.

 When evaluating your estate, it is crucial to estimate your debt.
 All debts and taxes must be paid before the beneficiaries can get access to your account.

 Set Out Who You Want in Your Will